- Published on

 - Not as Kubernetes-native as dedicated alternatives

-Rancher Desktop offers a unique approach by combining a Kubernetes distribution with management tools in a desktop application.
-It's particularly useful for local development.
+Rancher Desktop combines a Kubernetes distribution with management tools in a desktop application.
+It's aimed at local development.

 Key Features: